praisetompane/computation_and_information/5_software_and_its_engineering/1_software_notations_and_tools/0_unified_descipline_of_programming/README.md

 approach to a unified  discipline of programming

-def: programming: encoding a sequence of instructions for a machine to executeᶜⁱᵗᵃᵗⁱᴼⁿ_ⁿᵉᵉᵈᵉᵈ
+def: programming: the act of extending or
+                    changing a system's functionality (Van Roy, Haridi S. 2004:xv).

+                    performed by general users and experts
+                        general users by changing the setting of an alarm expert users by writing new features for the system or updating existing

+                example: extending a system's functionality:
+                            - writing a new application for iOS

+                         changing a system's functionality:
+                            - moving iOS from using 4 digit to 7 digits passwords

 def: programming concepts: {}